 This book goes beneath personality to explore the inner experience and ego structure of each of the nine types.

 - A brief history of the symbol and the types as used by Gurdjieff, Ichazo, and Naranjo.

 - An introduction of a core focus of attention and internal experience of each type and how that influences personality.

 - A reinterpretation of the ego-types (fixations, holy ideas, traps, passions, and virtues) as seen through the core focus of each type.

-- Personality Variations: Beyond the Nine Personality Types of the Enneagram (Expected Publication is Late Winter/Early Spring 2018)
+- Personality Variations: Beyond the Nine Personality Types of the Enneagram (Expected Publication is spring 2018)

 The nine Enneagram personality types by themselves don't adequately describe the variations in personality.
 Additional concepts have been added to the system over the years in an attempt to do this.
 This book describes these concepts and the many variations of type that result from applying them to the nine types.

-- Decoding the Enneagram: How to Use the Symbol with the Personality Types (Expected Publications is Late Summer/Early Fall 2018)
+- Decoding the Enneagram: How to Use the Symbol with the Personality Types (Expected Publication is fall 2018)

 The Enneagram symbol was first introduced to the world by G.I.
 Gurdjieff near the beginning of the 20th century.
 He didn't use the symbol with personality.
 Instead, he used it to understand processes.
 This book makes a clear distinction between how Gurdjieff used the symbol and how the types use the symbol and explores how the symbol can be used to better understand and gain insight into the types.